JakeJR0/Book-Scraping-Project/README.md

 ## Further Development

 - Add additional sites to scrape from.
-- Add a better storage solution (Change from CSV to SQL).
+- Add additional formats to export to.